WrinkleRelease/Composing-In-Markdown/README.md

     pdf_engine: xeletex
     template: story.latex
 ```
 `Pandoc` will output a PDF using that template to the same directory as your Workspace.
 In my case, I wanted the PDF to end up in the same directory as the story file itself, so I added a `path` argument to the `Front Matter`.
+When you first run a PDF print job, MiKTeX will download and install all the packages it needs, so be prepared for it to pop up a lot of windows needing your input.

 This solution works nicely, but it has one small hiccup: I sometimes get widows and orphans upon export.